yutongwu10/ece6143-project/README.md

 # ece6143-project
-# Jet Tagging with CNN, ResNet50 Fine-Tuning, and Physics MLP
+# Jet Tagging with CNN, ResNet50 Fine-Tuning, Physics MLP, SVM, and Logistic Regression

 This project performs **jet tagging** using deep learning and physics-inspired machine learning, focusing on distinguishing **signal** vs **background** jets from particle physics data.
-The work includes full preprocessing, jet image construction, CNN modeling, ResNet50 transfer learning, and an additional **physics-feature-based MLP baseline**.
+The work includes preprocessing, jet image construction, and training/evaluating multiple models.
 All results are based on running code inside Google Colab.

 ---